 Jump to:Page Content

 The program offers two different tracks: one in economics and on in political science.
 The two tracks have somewhat different emphases, but both offer ample opportunities for students to tailor courses to their individual needs.
-Within the broad area of political economy, a wide variety of substantive interests can be accommodated by Harvard's diverse and distinguished faculty.

 Admission to the PhD in Political Economy and Government Program is competitive.
 Of the 150 to 200 applications received each year, no more than five students are admitted to the program.